-You body is starting to creak with the constant repetitive load you’re putting through it – and you sound like you’ve got a classic ITB friction overload issue at your knee.
+If your body is starting to creak with the constant repetitive load you’re putting through it – it sounds like you’ve got a classic ITB friction overload issue at your knee.

 Every time you bend and straighten your knee, when loading, your ITB flicks across a bump of bone on the outer part of your knee.
 It gets compressed and irritated and painful.